 What curriculum does Mirus Academy use?

 Mirus Academy uses curriculum from a variety of resources that meet state and national standards.
-These resources are generally published by major curriculum providers such as Pearson/Savvas, Fuel Education, TCI, etc.
+These resources are generally published by major curriculum providers such as Pearson/Savvas, K12, TCI, etc.

 Are college-level courses (A.P. and Dual Credit) classes available?

 Yes, 11th and 12th graders have the option of enrolling in AP or Dual Credit courses, if desired.
-We recommend that students do NOT fill their schedule with all college-level classes.
-Rather, we encourage highly-motivated students to enroll in just 1, 2, or 3 of these courses per year.
-We are a non-ranking school, so an all-AP schedule is not necessary to maintain a class rank, and we want students to have time to explore their interests and enjoy their teen years rather than spend every moment studying or doing homework.
+Please take note that we do NOT recommend that students fill their schedule with all college-level classes.
+We are a non-ranking school, so an all-AP schedule is not necessary to maintain a class rank.
+We want students to have time to explore their interests and enjoy their teen years rather than spend every moment studying or doing homework.